 Obesity And Dementia

-Researchers had previously looked into the possibility of being obese increasing a person’s risk of suffering dementia later in life, but results have been inconclusive.
+Researchers had previously looked into the possibility of obesity increasing a person’s risk of suffering dementia later in life, but results have been inconclusive.
 Findings in a new British study suggest that this is a potential risk factor that must be guarded against.

 It was found that those who had higher readings of both measures showed the lowest brain volume.
 They had lower gray matter volume.

-Before now, researchers had observed that reduction in brain sizes occurred in cases of dementia and memory decline.
-But findings on possible relationship between obesity and dementia have been largely unconvincing.
+Before now, researchers had observed that a reduction in brain sizes occurred in cases of dementia and memory decline.
+But findings on the possible relationship between obesity and dementia have been largely unconvincing.

 Findings in the current study somewhat contradicted a large-scale study in which it was found that obese people suffered dementia less.